 And this is what Al Roker said.

-When I was at my heaviest, my cholesterol level was low, my blood pressure was good.
+When I was at my heaviest, my cholesterol level was low.

 I mean, I still probably would have died.

-That was a checking time bomb.
+I was a ticking time bomb.

-Technically was okay.
+Technically, it was okay.

-Technically, I was no, not technically, really.
+No, not technically, really.

-If your cholesterol was below normal and your blood pressure was okay, and you happen to be fat, you were still metabolically healthy.
+If your cholesterol was below normal and your blood pressure was okay and you happen to be fat, you were still metabolically healthy.

 That's the thing I could get.

-But that's just it's the new culture.
+But that's just, it's the new culture.

 That's cool.